The UK has voted to leave the European Union.

 Mixed-use property also relies on the property market remaining strong.
 If it crashes as the IMF expects, this could slow or halt future such developments, having an important knock-on effect on the UK’s otherwise burgeoning dining industry.

-Finally, the leisure industry as a whole is dependent on spend through a recession.
+Finally, the leisure industry as a whole is dependent on spending through a recession.
 Therefore, the leisure industry is dependent on the banking and finance sectors.

 If the UK does plunge into recession following Brexit, will it survive?
 According to Barclays, Q3 and Q4 2016 will see negative growth, but is expected to turn positive again in early 2017.
 With only a short recession, perhaps the UK leisure industry can weather the storm.